-Theremino is an Open Source system for teaching and scientific applications, which allows the PC to interface easily with the outside world.
-There are many examples, from simple (light a led), to complex scientific applications (gamma spectrometry).
-Can be measured, with cheap sensors, each type of physical quantity, temperature, radiation, magnetic fields to chemical compounds.
-And you can control servos, motors, LEDs and lamps, ovens, solenoid valves, relays, process controls, robots, etc.
+Theremino is an Open Source system and teaching, to easily interface the PC to the outside world.
+There are many examples, from the simplest (an LED light), to complex scientific applications (gamma spectrometry).
+You can measure with cheap sensors, all types of physical, temperature, radiation, magnetic fields to chemicals.
+And you can control servo motors, LEDs and lamps, ovens, solenoid valves, relays, process controls, robots, etc.

 Unlike similar systems (eg Arduino), the system works just turned on and does not require programming the firmware.

-This site describes the modules of the system Theremino, and is also a useful catalog of sensors and actuators, a teaching aid and a binder for the best ideas and technologies Input Output for PC.
+This site describes the modules of the system Theremino, and is also a useful catalog of sensors and actuators, a teaching aid and a binder for the best ideas and technologies for the PC Input Output.

-- The software modules (applications) can be downloaded from the pages of downloads in open-source.
+- The software modules (applications) can be downloaded from the pages of downloads on open-source.

 - schemi elettrici .
 Among these pages you can find information about the hardware modules of the system and their wiring diagrams .